 To claim the adoption credit or exclusion, complete Form 8839 (PDF), Qualified Adoption Expenses, and attach the form to your Form 1040 (PDF), U.S. Individual Income Tax Return, or Form 1040NR (PDF), U.S. Nonresident Alien Income Tax Return.
 The Form 8839 Instructions (PDF) contain additional information about the adoption credit and exclusion.

 The IRS no longer requires the filing of supporting documents (receipts) to claim the tax credit, but keep those records in a safe place!
-While approximately 1% off all tax returns are audited annually, up to 70% of households that claimed the adoption tax credit were at least partially audited in past years.
+While approximately 1% of all tax returns are audited annually, up to 70% of households that claimed the adoption tax credit was at least partially audited in past years.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.